SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    This section should be updated as and when that feature is added.

-You can retrieve a value from the array by using :newTerm:`subscript syntax`, passing in the index of the value you want to retrieve.
-Subscript syntax involves writing an index value within square brackets immediately after the name of the array:
+You can retrieve a value from the array by using :newTerm:`subscript syntax`, passing the index of the value you want to retrieve within square brackets immediately after the name of the array:

 .. testcode:: arraysInferred